 Beautiful and unique gifts for pilgrims-to-be and memorabilia for pilgrims already finished with the Camino.

-However, would you still like to cheer up your favourite pilgrim?
+However, would you still like to surprise your favorite pilgrim?
 Then this list of top 13 things for Camino de Santiago pilgrim is the best place to start when shopping around.

-I picked small and big pragmatic gifts and memorabilia, which are suitable for soon-to-be pilgrims as well as veteran pilgrims.
+I picked small and big pragmatic gifts and memorabilia, which are suitable for soon-to-be pilgrims and veteran pilgrims.

-This list kicks off one of the most pragmatic gifts you can ever give — a t-shirt.
-Although, it’s a simple t-shirt in the Camino colors, blue and yellow, the unique scallop shell motif makes it very special to any pilgrim.
-It’s tightly linked with the Camino de Santiago pilgrimage and the ever-present scallop shell symbol leads The Way.
+This list kicks off one of the most pragmatic gifts you can ever give, a t-shirt.
+Although it’s a simple t-shirt in the Camino colors, blue and yellow, the unique scallop shell motif makes it very special to any pilgrim.
+It’s tightly linked with the Camino de Santiago, and the ever-present scallop shell symbol leads The Way.
 Wearing this t-shirt, pilgrims can proudly show off their love for the Camino.

 2. Camino de Santiago guide book